bandada-infra/bandada/libs/reputation/README.md

     minFollowers: number
 }

-const name = "GITHUB_FOLLOWERS"
+const validator: Validator = {
+    id: "GITHUB_FOLLOWERS",

     // The criteria application binary interface.
 It contains
     // the structure of this validator reputation criteria
     // with its parameter types.
-const criteriaABI = {
+    criteriaABI: {
         minFollowers: "number"
-}
+    },

     /**
      * It checks if a user has more then 'minFollowers' followers.
      * @param criteria The reputation criteria used to check user's reputation.
      * @param context Utility functions and other context variables.
      * @returns True if the user meets the reputation criteria.
      */
-const validate: Handler = async (criteria: Criteria, { utils }) => {
+    async validate(criteria: Criteria, { utils }) {
-    // Step 1: check if the criteria parameters are the right ones (proper structure and types). utils.checkCriteria(criteria, criteriaABI)

-    // Step 2: use the API to get the user's parameters. const { followers } = await utils.githubAPI("user")
+        // Step 1: use the API to get the user's parameters. const { followers } = await utils.api("user")

-    // Step 3: check if they meet the validator reputation criteria. return followers >= criteria.minFollowers
+        // Step 2: check if they meet the validator reputation criteria. return followers >= criteria.minFollowers
     }

-export default {
-    name,
-    criteriaABI,
-    validate
 }

+export default validator
 ```

 Testing your validator is also important.
 If you use Jest you can use some test utilities to mock the `fetch` function easily.